metaplex-foundation/mpl-core-das/README.md

 ## Contributing

-Check out the [Contributing Guide](./CONTRIBUTING.md) the learn more about how to contribute to this library.
+Check out the [Contributing Guide](./CONTRIBUTING.md) to learn more about how to contribute to this library.